-International Games Day @ your library is an initiative run by volunteers from around the world and auspiced by the American Library Association to reconnect communities through their libraries around the educational, recreational, and social value of all types of games.
+International Games Day @ your library is an initiative run by volunteers from around the world and auspiced by the American Library Association, in partnership with Nordic Game Day and the Australian Library and Information Association, to reconnect communities through their libraries around the educational, recreational, and social value of all types of games.

 Gaming of all types at the library encourages young patrons to interact with a diverse group of peers, share their expertise with others (including adults), and develop new strategies for gaming and learning.
 Plus, it's a way for traditionally underserved groups to have fun in the library and interact with other members of the community.
 Games Day is a great opportunity for families to get out of the house and play together in the one community institution that welcomes everyone.

 The second is the Global Gossip Game, which takes the familiar game of whispering secrets from one player to another and laughing at how the phrase changes, and has it travelling from library to library around the world.
 The first year we started in Melbourne, Australia, traveled through 7 languages on all 6 inhabited continents, and finished in Homer, Alaska 26 hours later, with the phrase changing from "Life must be lived as play" to "He bites snails"!
-In 2013, thanks to the participation of an Australian Antarctic base, we travelled through all seven continents, and split 5 times, morphing from "Play is training for the unexpected" into "I love the world", "Zombie", "Clouds travel around the world", "Glow, glow, peanut butter jelly", and "Ian needs help"!
+In 2013, thanks to the participation of an Australian Antarctic base, we traveled through all seven continents, and split 5 times, morphing from "Play is training for the unexpected" into "I love the world", "Zombie", "Clouds travel around the world", "Glow, glow, peanut butter jelly", and "Ian needs help"!
 (Maybe Ian is a snail?)
 And this year, we're already planning to go even bigger!

 Libraries that want to participate in this year's event need to register online (when we open registrations - watch this space) in order to participate in the national video game tournaments or Global Gossip Game, receive free donations, and appear on the international map of participating locations.